Yousef-Adel/A-B-Testing-for-between-old-and-new-website-page-/README.md

 # Analyze A/B Test Results
 ## Overview
 ### The project conducted A/B testing of user conversions on an old and new wepage.
 ### Steps included:
-- Handling mismatched condition and page assignment
+- Handling mismatched conditions
-- Removing duplicate ids
+- Removing duplicate IDS in the dataset
 - Hypothesis testing via bootstrapping and standard statistical tests, and multiple regression modelling.

 ## Statistical Analysis